Ludwig Yorck von Wartenburg: Career

-Opposed in his advance on Riga by the Russian General Steingell, Yorck displayed great skill in a series of battles which ended in the retreat of the enemy to Riga.
+Opposed in his advance on Riga by the Russian General Steingel, Yorck displayed great skill in a series of battles which ended in the retreat of the enemy to Riga.
 Throughout the campaign he had been the object of many overtures from the enemy's generals, and though he had hitherto rejected them, it was soon clear to him that the French Grand Army was doomed.
 Marshal MacDonald, his immediate French superior, retreated before the corps of Diebitsch, and Yorck found himself isolated.
 As a soldier his duty was to break through, but as a Prussian patriot his position was more difficult.
-He had to judge whether the moment was favorable for the war of liberation; and, whatever might be the enthusiasm of his junior staff officers, Yorck had no illusions as to the safety of his own head.
-On 20 December the general made up his mind.
+He had to judge whether the moment was favorable for the war of Prussia's liberation; and, whatever might be the enthusiasm of his junior staff officers, Yorck had no illusions as to the safety of his own head.
+On 20 December, the general made up his mind.

-The Convention of Tauroggen armistice, signed by Diebitsch and Yorck without consent of their king, declared the Prussian corps "neutral".
+The Convention of Tauroggen armistice, signed by Diebitsch and Yorck without the consent of their king, declared the Prussian corps "neutral".
 The news was received with the wildest enthusiasm, but the Prussian Court dared not yet throw off the mask, and an order was despatched suspending Yorck from his command pending a court-martial.
 Diebitsch refused to let the bearer pass through his lines, and the general was finally absolved when the Treaty of Kalisz placed Prussia on the side of the Allies.
-Yorck's act was nothing less than the turning-point of Prussian history.
+Yorck's act proved to be a significant turning point in Prussian history.
 His veterans formed the nucleus of the forces of East Prussia, and Yorck himself in public took the final step by declaring war on Napoleon as the commander of those forces.

 On 17 March 1813, Yorck made his entry into Berlin in the midst of the wildest exuberance of patriotic joy.
-On the same day the king declared war.
-During 1813-14 Yorck led his veterans with conspicuous success.
+On the same day, the king declared war on France.
+During 1813-14, Yorck led his veterans with conspicuous success.
 He covered Blücher's retreat after Bautzen and took a decisive part in the battles on the Katzbach.
-In the advance on Leipzig his corps won the action of Wartenburg (3 October) and took part in the crowning victory in the Battle of the Nations of 18 October.
+In the advance on Leipzig, his corps won the action of Wartenburg (3 October) and took part in the crowning victory in the Battle of the Nations of 18 October.
 In the campaign in France, Yorck drew off the shattered remnants of Osten-Sacken's corps at Montmirail, and decided the day at Laon.